The-going/evlproject/content/core/user-api/thread/_index.md

   * the number of EVL context switches the thread was subject to, meaning the number of times the thread was given back the CPU after a blocked state (CTXSW).
-This value _exclusively_ reflects the number of switches performed by EVL for resuming the thread in out-of-band mode, which excludes any context switch of the same thread due to in-band activity.
+This value _exclusively_ reflects the number of switches performed by EVL as a result of resuming threads aslept on the out-of-band stage (context switches involved in resuming threads aslept on the in-band stage are not _counted_ here).

   * the number of EVL system calls the thread has issued to the core (SYS).
 Here again, only the EVL system calls are counted, in-band